jonasbn/til/ruby/dump_object_attributes.md

 # Dump objects attributes

-You can dump a objects attributes using `ìnspect` and you can even extend it.
+You can dump a objects attributes using `inspect` and you can even extend it.

 > Adding an inspect method to your class allows you to define how the class' attributes are
 > displayed, rather than rely on default output.
 A lot of classes don't implement it well, but it